r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ![msf-auxiliarys](http://i.cubeupload.com/ETlv6v.png)
 we begin defining the **class** as MetasploitModule and inherit from **Msf::Post** mixin.
 Metasploit post modules are special<br />
 in that they aren’t necessarily exploits that feature a payload.
 Instead, they can be considered as **reconnaissance tools**.<br />
-This includes port scanners, fuzzers, service fingerprinters, enumeration, information gathering, etc.
+This includes port scanners, fuzzers, service fingerprinters, enumeration, information gathering, post-exploitation, etc.

 **Rank** = Every module has been assigned a rank based on its potential impact to the target system.<br />
 Metasploit ranking system: https://github.com/rapid7/metasploit-framework/wiki/Exploit-Ranking